-Nevada's motorized bicycle laws mandate that riders abide by the same Nevada traffic laws as automobile drivers do.
+As a general rule, Nevada motorized bicycle laws require riders to abide by the same Nevada traffic laws, or face the same penalties, as automobile drivers.
 However, both electric bikes and mopeds must stay in the far right lane.

 Motorized bicycles are permitted on most roads except certain freeways and sidewalks.
 Riders should always research their local county and municipal ordinances before driving their motorized bike.